edouardss/edss-hx711/README.md

 # EDSS HX711 Sensor Module

-This module provides sensor components for the HX711 ADC with load cell for weight measurement and BMP sensor for atmospheric pressure and altitude measurement.
+This module provides sensor components for the HX711 ADC with load cell for weight measurement, BMP sensor for atmospheric pressure and altitude measurement, and IMU sensor for motion sensing.

 ## Models